RRPharaoh/ml-project-unsupervised-learning/README.md

 under normal circumstances, I would attempt to prove this by quantifying the values, but I will refrain to stay within the scope of this project.

 ### Step 2 : Data Preprocessing
-The step involved addressing outliers, normalizing the data.
+This step involved addressing outliers and normalizing the data.

 ### Step 3 Training model implementation
 I utilized Kmeans to segment customers into distinct groups based on purchasing patterns.
 After utilizing the Elbow Method to determine the optimal number of clusters, I applied KMeans clustering and assigned cluster labels to each data point.
 The Clusters indicated 4 distinct customer purchasing patterns which could represent different customers based on volume.